Is Your Name Not on the Translation List?

 Heather

 Heather is a plant native to Ireland, Scotland and many other areas of the world. in Irish, this plant is Fraoch (FRAYKH), which is actually a man's name in Irish.
-You could make this name feminine by adding the suffix -ín.
-Fraoichín (FRAYCH een)--not the most melodious of names, but it would do the trick.
+However, there is a feminine form, Fraochnait /FRAYKH nat/.
 See also

 Erica.